 Types of scams.
 One of the most common online scams is when a company asks a seller to mail them their valuables so they can give the seller an offer.
 As the seller waits to hear backfrom the buyer, the buyer claims they either never received the piece, or, after making an offer, they never return the piece and claim it was lost in the mail.

 A second type of scam is when a buyer offers a price far below what the piece is actually worth.
-While this is an unfair business practice, it is really the fault of the seller if they agree to the offer.
-That is why it is so important to have an idea what your piece is worth new, as well as what it goes for in its existing condition.
+While this is an unfair business practice, it’s really the fault of the seller if they agree to the offer.
+That’s why it’s so important to have an idea what your piece is worth new, as well as what it goes for in its existing condition.

 Gold buying parties.
 Another gold buying scenario to be aware of is known as gold buying parties.
 These are gatherings or parties organized by a local sponsor.
 The sponsor invites their friends and family over to their house, where a “gold buyer” will appraise the guest’s pieces and offer cash on the spot.
 These buyers often pay far under what the pieces are actually worth, which is how they make a profit.
 The sponsors also usually get a cut of the sales.
 Again, know what your pieces are worth and understand what the arrangement is between the sponsor and buyer.

 Like any business, the reputation of pawn shops and jewelry stores differ from shop to shop.
 Some are more professional and offer better prices than others.
 Research multiple companies beforehand—ask plenty of questions and find out if they are a member of the National Pawnbrokers Association.
-Unless you know for certain that a company is legit, we recommend you do not mail your jewelry out of town or to an unknown source, as you may never see it again.
+Unless you know for certain that a company is legit, we recommend you don’t mail your jewelry to an unknown source, as you may never see it again.